manifoldmarkets/manifold/docs/docs/api.md

 ## Internal API

 Manifold has some internal API endpoints that are not part of the official API.
-These are largely undocumented, but a few are mentioned here for third-party use until a more permanent solution is implimented.
-These endpoints are not preceeded by `/v0` and are even more subject to sudden changes than the official API endpoints.
+These are largely undocumented, but a few are mentioned here for third-party use until a more permanent solution is implemented.
+These endpoints are not preceded by `/v0` and are even more subject to sudden changes than the official API endpoints.

 ### `POST /unresolve`